AJMansfield/Intelligence-Core-Public/kttu02.md

   poses a question to you.
 "Where was Kai go?"

+He probably means to ask you what you plan to do, now that the work day is over?
+You take it that way, anyway.

 "I don't really have anywhere.
 I guess, with you?
 To the city?"
 You gesticulate to illustrate your meaning as best you can.

-You'd expected to have to learn the local language, but the fact they are willing &mdash; and for that matter _able_ &mdash; to learn yours, _this_ rapidly, had been a surprise.
+You'd expected to have to learn the local language, but the fact they are willing &mdash; and for that matter _able_ &mdash; to pick up this much of yours, _this_ rapidly, had been a surprise.

 He frowns for a moment before attempting to clarify.